Friday, April 21, 2017

 Happy World Health Day!

-Rainbow Chard by Dominique Teng©2017
+Rainbow Chard by Dominique Allmon©2017

 Just like keeping a healthy diet is important to maintaining a healthy lifestyle, eating the right foods is just as important for getting the most out of your workout. - Marcus Samuelsson